How to Write a Software Engineer Resume: What to Include and How Long It Should Be

 Frequently Asked Questions

-Should I include my GPA on my tech resume?
+Should I include my GPA on my software engineer resume?

 Should I list every technology I've ever used?